Speech and Hearing Association of Alabama

 I will review all aspects of the event with you, helping you plan as needed.

 2. You will receive a box of materials for use at the event.
-Make sure that the participants complete the paperwork

 3. Send the box back to me within 2 weeks following the event.